 The RMS Titanic was a behemoth of machinery.
 A technological marvel for its time.

-In spite of its aura of majesty and strength, the ship was marred by severe design and operational flaws.
+Despite its aura of majesty and strength, the ship was marred by severe design and operational flaws.

 Titanic: Kinks in the Nautical Armor

-There were also not enough lifeboats for every passenger on board, purely for aesthetic reasons.
+The ship didn’t have enough lifeboats for every passenger on board, purely for aesthetic reasons.